jhaand/HH-spacestate/README.md

 Check the password.

-Put the php files on the server.
+Put the *.php files from the `./php/` folder on the server.

 Check with `curl`
 You can address the writing of the spaceapi file with the following Curl command: